magento/devdocs/src/guides/v2.4/release-notes/commerce-2-4-3.md

 ### Page Builder

 Page Builder is now available as a bundled extension in Magento Open Source.
 It is now the default content editing tool for Adobe Commerce and Magento Open Source.
+It can replace the WYSIWG editor with any third-party module.

 Page Builder replaces the TinyMCE editor in the following Admin areas:

 *  CMS Page
 *  CMS Block